TechnologyMasters/functions.events/_collections/_speakers/2018/toronto/brian-leroux.md

 Functions are the key superpower enabling serverless architectures.
 Certainly the low cost of only paying for what you use (100% utilization) is a nice benefit.
 And no doubt there are operational savings by only focusing on your business logic instead of managing a brittle and complicated infrastructure.
 But designing with functions as the smallest unit of deployment also confers a much less talked about hidden superpower: functions are faster to deploy!
 Deploying a single function usually completes within 1 second.
 This is an order of magnitude improvement in most development workflow lead times to staging and/or production environments.

-In this talk we’ll start small by setting up a few functions.
-We’ll build on that foundation with more and more functions, provisioning, deploying and iterating as we go.
+In this talk we'll start small by setting up a few functions.
+We'll build on that foundation with more and more functions, provisioning, deploying and iterating as we go.

 Key takeaways: